 - 1.1 This background paper has been prepared to draw together the evidence base that has been used to inform the preparation of the Fermanagh and Omagh Local Development Plan (LDP) 2030.
-It is one of a suite of topicbased background papers that should be read alongside the LDP to understand the rational and justification for the policies proposed within the draft Plan Strategy. - 1.2 It builds upon the suite of 15 thematic Position Papers prepared and published as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
-The paper provides:- - (i) the regional policy context for mineral development; - (ii) an overview of the economic importance of minerals to the NI economy; - (iii) an overview of mineral production, mineral activity in the Plan area, and existing areas of mineral constraint in the Fermanagh and Omagh District; and - (iv) how mineral development will be addressed in the Plan. - 1.3 Minerals are a basic element of so much development in the world, they are used in the construction of roads, buildings, bridges, airports, harbours and many other related and unrelated uses ranging from dimension stone to powders. - 1.4 Because of their nature, scale, location and duration of operation, mineral developments often impact more severely on the environment than other forms of development.
+It is one of a suite of topic-based background papers that should be read alongside the LDP to understand the rational and justification for the policies proposed within the draft Plan Strategy. - 1.2 It was originally prepared and published as one of 15 thematic Position Papers which formed the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
+Some of the factual information was updated for the publication of the draft Plan Strategy in October 2018 and has been further updated for the submission to Dfl.
+The paragraphs amended include 4.5 and 4.6, 5.6, 5.10, 5.16 to 5.21 and Appendices 1 & 2.

+The paper provides:-

+- (i) the regional policy context for mineral development; - (ii) an overview of the economic importance of minerals to the NI economy; - (iii) an overview of mineral production, mineral activity in the Plan area, and existing areas of mineral constraint in the Fermanagh and Omagh District; and - (iv) how mineral development will be addressed in the Plan. - 1.3 Minerals are a basic element of so much development in the world, they are used in the construction of roads, buildings, bridges, airports, harbours and many other related and unrelated uses ranging from dimension stone to powders. - 1.4 Because of their nature, scale, location and duration of operation, mineral developments often impact more severely on the environment than other forms of development.
 They may damage or destroy nature conservation sites and structures and remains of historic and archaeological interest that are of importance.
 They can also have a significant visual effect on the landscape and on peoples living conditions. - 1.5 The planning system has a key role in controlling the location and operation of mineral workings in the public interest.
 It seeks to secure a continuous and ongoing supply of construction materials to meet society's needs while protecting the environment and safeguarding the amenity of those living close to mineral extraction sites.